How I treat you depends partly on how you treat others.

 I need to regulate my actions in order to fit in with the moral expectations of others.

-I may feel shame and guilt if I do not fit in with the moral expectations of others.
+I may feel shame if I do not fit in with the moral expectations of others, and guilt

 In a small group of people surviving together, such as early humans or hunter-gatherer